mohitydv09/mohityadav/content/_index.md

           date_start: '2018-08-01'
           date_end: '2019-01-31'
           description: |2-
-              * Decreased the time taken to consolidate data received from dealerships of TML by automating the process using Excel, thereby increasing the productivity of the sales team.
+              * Optimized data consolidation workflows from TML dealerships by developing an automated system in Python, which helped enhance the efficiency of sales team.
     design:
       columns: '2'